-(1) Urine examination
+- Urine examination

-(2) Serum Urea
+- Serum Urea

-(3) Blood urea nitrogen (BUN)
+- Blood urea nitrogen (BUN)

-(5) Serum creatinine
+- Serum creatinine

-(6) Dilution Test
+- Dilution Test

-Urea is the end product of the protein catabolism.
+Urea is the end product of protein catabolism.
 The urea is produced from the amino group of the amino acids and is produced in the liver by means of the Urea cycle.
 Urea undergoes filtrations at the glomerulus as well as secretion and reabsorption at the tubular level.
 The rise in the level of serum urea is generally seen as a marker of renal dysfunction especially glomerular dysfunction.
 Urea level only rises when the glomerular function is reduced below 50%.
 The normal serum urea level is between 20-45 mg/dl.
 But the level might also be affected by diet as well as certain non-kidney related disorders.
 A high protein diet might increase the blood urea level.
 Similarly, a low protein diet might decrease blood urea level.

-Other causes of protein catabolism such as any hyper metabolic conditions, starvation etc also result in increased blood urea levels.
+Other causes of protein metabolism such as any hyper metabolic conditions, starvation etc also result in increased blood urea levels.
 Similarly, the level of urea might also be decreased in case of hepatic injury.
 So even though blood urea is not an excellent marker of renal dysfunction as it rises quite late in the dysfunction and its rise is also not exclusive to kidney dysfunction, for practical purposes, serum urea level is still one of the most suggested tests and forms an important place of the kidney function test.